 2.8 If the successful candidate fails to take up the offer of employment or the post becomes available within 6 months of the original appointment, the organisation may approach the next most suitable candidate with an offer of employment.

-3.1 The Commission is committed to ensuring that advertisements are placed so that they reach a diverse range of potential candidates.
+3.1 We are committed to ensuring that advertisements are placed so that they reach a diverse range of potential candidates.
 All permanent and fixed term posts will be advertised internally.

 3.4 Campaigns may be run to recruit to a pool of staff for some posts where this provides the most cost effective solution.